ameyakhyati/Clipped/README.md

 ## Usage Instructions

-To set up and run the text summarizer web app locally:
+To set up and run the web app locally:

 - Clone the repository to your local host
 ``` bash